Bunchhieng/hnreader/README.md

 Open multiple hacker news feed with your favorite browser using command line.

 #### Why?
 I tend to read all news on the front page of Hacker News.
-This allow me to run one command and open every link for me.
+This allow me to run one command and make life easy.

 #### Installation and Usage
 * Run this for get/install it: